 - Become a guest contributor on an influential media outlet.
 It’s a good way to expose your brand to more people, increase your brand authority, SEO rankings, and site traffic.
 In addition, visitors will have a higher level of trust, which will help increase conversions.

-How can you tell efforts to boost brand signals are working?
+How can you tell if efforts to boost brand signals are working?
 Analytics!

 Brand signals can be measured through branded searches and tracked in Google Analytics.
 If you see a considerable increase in website traffic from branded searches, your Brand Signal Strategy is working.

 9. On-Site Webspam Factors

 On-site webspam factors address low-quality website content or features, including anything that increases friction in the user experience and increases bounce rates.
 Examples include ads above the fold, links to low-quality sites, pop-ups, sneaky redirects, etc.

 If something causes human users a bad experience, there’s a good chance Google will penalize your site’s SEO rankings.